Prolegomena to Any Future Metaphysics: Preamble on the peculiarities of all metaphysical knowledge

 Pure mathematical knowledge is different from all other a priori knowledge.
 It is synthetical and cannot be known from mere conceptual analysis.
 Mathematics require the intuitive construction of concepts.
+This intuitive construction implies an a priori view of the concept constructed in the mind.
+In the Critique of Pure Reason, Kant elaborates on this, explaining that "to construct a concept means to exhibit a priori the intuition corresponding to it.”
 Arithmetical sums are the result of the addition of intuited counters.
-Geometrical concepts, such as "shortest distance," are known only through intuition.
+Geometrical concepts, such as "shortest distance," are known only through exhibiting the concept in pure intuition.